cdot/Hotpot/README.md

 - weather information from the UK Meteorological Office data service

-The controller can be used stand-alone without being connected to the internet, though we have found the real power of Hotpot is in the ability is control the system remotely from a web browser.
+The controller can be used stand-alone without being connected to the internet, though we have found the real power of Hotpot is in the ability to control the system remotely from a web browser.
 This means the system need never be heating the house when nobody is home, and it's easy to boost the heating in anticipation of a warm house and a hot shower when you